 Voice Insights data is gathered for every call placed on Twilio.
 Aggregate dashboards and call summaries are included with every voice minute placed on Twilio, but high-precision metrics, call progress events, and programmatic availability are must-haves for certain applications.
 For customers who require greater specificity about call behavior or have advanced analytics applications we are offering a set of features tuned to operating highly sensitive and complex call quality monitoring.

 Time-series view of jitter, packet loss, and packet rate for inbound and outbound streams for carrier and trunking calls; jitter, received packet loss, mean opinion score, round trip time, and audio input/output levels for voice SDK calls.
+These details are available in Console and via API.

 In some cases just knowing that call metric variance may have degraded the experience on a call is not enough.
 If you need to know precisely when during the call the variance occurred, and for how long, you need a time series view of that data.

 The Events stream will show Twilio call progress events for Programmable Voice calls, SIP signaling responses for trunking calls, and Twilio Device and ICE connection events for Voice SDK calls.
+These details are available in Console and via API.

 Twilio's SDKs provide a rich source of call data in the form of debug, error, info, and warning events.
 These events are available to your application via the SDK, but enriching the Twilio call record with the event stream provides additional context for understanding call behavior.
 Call progress events like the transition from ringing to answered are also provided.

-Learn more about the Summary API here.
+Learn more about the Voice Insights endpoints below:

 Advanced features are available at $0.0025 per minute.
 Delve deeper into your call behavior by ednabling Voice Insights advanced features here.